Teacher Accused Of Abusing Students At School

-BROCKTON (CBS) – Brockton schools have launched an investigation after two parents claim a fifth grade teacher at Brookfield Elementary School abused their children.
-The accused teacher has already been suspended once before these allegations.
+BROCKTON (CBS) – Brockton Public Schools has launched an investigation after two parents claim a fifth grade teacher at Brookfield Elementary School abused their children.

-Parents say they want the fifth grade reading teacher removed.
-They say she shoved and shook their kids for disrupting class.

 Gregg Natale has removed his 10-year-old son Kalib from the elementary school after he says he was nearly pushed to the ground.
+“Can’t believe it, our teacher would assault a child like this,” Natale says.

 The alleged abuse happened in mid-September.
+Natale says he told the principal and that teacher was suspended for 10 days.

+When Natale learned the same teacher returned, he pulled Kalib out of the school.

+Natale is one of two parents WBZ-TV spoke with.
+Another parent says his 10-year-old son was allegedly shook by the same teacher for disrupting her class.

 Natale says Kalib was humming and tapping when his teacher asked him to move his desk.
 Natale says when Kalib didn’t move fast enough, his teacher came up from the side and shoved him.
+“He was scared and didn’t know what to do,” Natale says.

 Natale says he’s now furious with the school.
 “To let a little boy, a 10-year-old boy be that scared of a teacher and you condone that teacher and you don’t remove her, you should feel ashamed of yourself,” Natale said.
 “You know how do you sleep at night?”